tinygwen/TinyGwens-Garden/content/Piracy.md

 Piracy site for basically all official digital media for the My Little Pony franchise. shows, movies, comic books, bonus features, etc. They also host [other shows](https://yayponies.no/othersshow/index.php), including Bluey, Star Vs The Forces of Evil and Wander Over Yonder (as well as Ducktales and Steven Universe, albeit deprecated).

 # Videogame Piracy
-> [!info] If you're interested in emulation, homebrew, retro fighting games with rollback, mods, fangames, and more, check out the [[🕹️ Videogames]] page! :D
+> [!info] If you're interested in emulation, homebrew, retro fighting games with rollback, mods, fangames, and more, check out the [[Videogames]] page! :D
 ## Console/Retro Games
 #### 🌟 [No-Intro Romsets](https://archive.org/details/ni-romsets)
 This is a database of roms available for download that match no-intro's official set.
 Add `/` after the URLs to view the contents of compressed archives from the browser.
 Torrents can be problematic, and you may have an easier time if you use a download manager like jdownloader if you're downloading in bulk.
 [No-Intro](https://no-intro.org/) is a group that basically makes the standard database for making sure your roms are clean, but they dont provide the roms themselves, so this (and every) romset isn't official.